web-at-berkeley/backend-project-sp-22/README.md

 Welcome to WDB's backend project for development branch applicants — Spring 2022 👋

-Make sure you read these instructions carefully before your start.
+Make sure you read these instructions carefully before you start.
 If you have any questions please reach out to [our email](webatberkeley@gmail.com).

 To submit your project, please place your submission into a GitHub repo that is set to private.
 You